rhugman/lumpyrem/README.md

     pip install lumpyrem

-Installing from the git-hub repository is recommended.
+Installing from the git-hub repository is recommended; the PyPi version lags behind updates in the git-repo.

 # Documentation